Toujan al-Faisal: Attempt to rejoin parliament

-The 20 May 2003 of the Elections Committee decided not to allow her to stand as a candidate in the parliamentary elections of 17 June 2003.
-Al-Faisal decided to file a request before the Kingdom's Court of First Instance; however, on 24 May 2003 the court delivered a judgment rejecting the request.
+The 20 May 2003 of the Election Commission decided not to allow her to stand as a candidate in the parliamentary elections of 17 June 2003.
+Al-Faisal decided to file a request before the Kingdom's Court of First Instance.
+On 24 May 2003, the court delivered a judgment rejecting the request.
 Al-Faisal's application was rejected due to her previous conviction, on the grounds that she had previously committed a non-political offense.

-The International Federation for Human Rights (FIDH) considered that the Elections Committee and the Court decisions were based on an unfair condemnation, and Amnesty International stated that "Toujan al-Faisal is being denied her right to stand for elections on account of an unfair trial for expressing non-violent political beliefs."
+The International Federation for Human Rights (FIDH) considered that the Election Committee and the Court decisions were based on an unfair condemnation, and Amnesty International stated that "Toujan al-Faisal is being denied her right to stand for elections on account of an unfair trial for expressing non-violent political beliefs."